asar1/iOS-Developer-Portfolio/README.md

 ## My Role

-In the development of the iktva2023 app, I played a significant role as a Swift developer, leveraging technologies such as UIKit, CocoaPods, ARKit, Maps, Rest APIs, and following the MVVM architectural pattern to create an engaging and seamless user experience for the leading global energy supply chain event.
+I've created this app from scratch in Swift 5, leveraging technologies such as UIKit, CocoaPods, ARKit, Maps, Rest APIs.
+Followed MVVM architectural pattern to create an engaging and seamless user experience for the leading global energy supply chain event.